-Upon the use of any Fund Balance Reserves that causes such Reserves to fall below the Minimum Target levels, the Metropolitan Council must approve and adopt a plan to restore amounts used within 36 months.
-If restoration of the Reserves cannot be accomplished within such period without severe hardship to the Metropolitan Government, then the Metropolitan Council will establish a different time period.
+Upon the use of any Fund Balance Reserves that causes such Reserves to fall below the Minimum Target levels, the Metropolitan Council must approve and adopt a plan at such time that will restore amounts to the Minimum Target within 36 months.
+If restoration of the Reserves cannot be accomplished within such period without severe hardship to the Metropolitan Government, then the Metropolitan Council will establish a different period not to exceed 60 months.